MicrosoftDocs/cpp-docs.it-it/docs/standard-library/set-class.md

 ### <a name="parameters"></a>Parametri

-`key` La chiave degli elementi per cui trovare una corrispondenza dal set.
+*chiave* la chiave degli elementi da ricercare nell'insieme.

 ### <a name="return-value"></a>Valore restituito